SKOG205 Resource Mapping and Inventory

 4. Mensuration for stands (and sample plots).
 Diameter distribution, mean diameter, relascope, mean height and dominant height.
 Variations within stands and stand volume estimation.
 Random, systematic and subjective sampling.
 Growth prediction.
 Site quality.

-Lectures, exercises, assignments.
+Lectures, exercises, assignments, practical field-exercises, and student presentations.
 Problem-based teaching.

+Canvas.
 The teacher is available for individual supervision, for instance on exercises.

 The reading list is available on the web pages.